codesharedot/quantum-resistant-ledger-price/README.md

-# japan-content-token price
+# litex price

-Gets the japan-content-token price with Python (from JSON).
+Gets the litex price with Python (from JSON).

 https://pythonbasics.org